xpmethod/xpmethod.github.io/_posts/projects/singletons/2014-10-10-plaintext.md

 congruence.
 With time, I understood that code and poetry have everything to do with one another.

-Lev Manovich once described his massive image panoramas [@manovich_data_2015] as an artifact of an alien life in the process of observing the human condition.
-My other compatriot and mentor Svetlana Boym also considered her estrangement a methodology, applicable to life and scholarship [@boym_estrangement_1996].
-Defamiliarization plays an instrumental part of an immigrant's survival mechanism.
+Lev Manovich once described his massive image panoramas as an artifact of an alien life in the process of observing the human condition.[^ln-mano] My other compatriot and mentor Svetlana Boym also considered her estrangement a methodology, applicable to life and scholarship.[^ln-boym] Defamiliarization plays an instrumental part of an immigrant's survival mechanism.
 The digitally displaced similarly hold on to the discomfort of the encounter with the machine.
 Estrangement---always at the heart of immigrant or queer poetics---reconciles without seeking wholeness or integration.
 I dedicate this book then to queers and immigrants, literal and figurative---spatial, literary, technological---to those being displaced unwillingly, to those exiled within and without, to those who understand the need for self-displacement, to those who transgress purposefully, and to those willing to trespass.

 [^ln-mano]:  Manovich, Lev.
 “Data Science and Digital Art History.” *International Journal for Digital Art History* 0, no. 1 (June 26, 2015).